Albert0i/crud-mongodb/README.md

 Message is printed out on browser console.

 ### III.
-Deployment
-(to be continue...)

-### IV.
-Summary
+Retrospection

 It's said that ["There is nothing new under the sun."](https://en.wiktionary.org/wiki/there_is_nothing_new_under_the_sun), I feel hundred percent true especially when re-reading the article [Calling an ASP.NET C# Method (Web Method) Using JavaScript](https://www.c-sharpcorner.com/UploadFile/abhikumarvatsa/calling-an-Asp-Net-C-Sharp-method-web-method-using-javascript/):

-- ASP.NET WebForm has no routing mechanism at all, every URL strictly align with source directory structure.
+- ASP.NET WebForm has no routing mechanism at all, every URL strictly align with source directory structure and there is no whatsoever dynamic routing.
 - PageMethods are Server Actions
 ```
 [WebMethod]